jeverley/dscpclassify/README.md

 Connections that do not match a pre-specified rule will be dynamically classified by the service via three mechanisms:

 * Multi-threaded client port detection for detecting P2P traffic
-  * These connections are classified as Bulk (CS1) and prioritised below Best Effort traffic when using the layer-cake qdisc.
+  * These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.
 * Multi-connection service detection for identifying high-throughput downloads from services such as Steam/Windows Update
-  * These connections are classified as High-Throughput (AF13) and have a higher drop probability than regular traffic in the Best Effort layer-cake tin.
+  * These connections are classified as High-Throughput (AF13) by default and therefore have a higher drop probability than regular traffic in the Best Effort layer-cake tin.
 * Increased priority for low throughput small packet UDP streams such as VoIP/game traffic.
-  * These connections are classified as Real-Time (CS4) and are processed by layer-cake in the Voice tin.#
+  * These connections are classified as Real-Time (CS4) by default and are processed by layer-cake in the Voice tin.

 ### External classification
 The service will respect DSCP classification stored by an external service in a connection's conntrack bits, this could include services such as netifyd.